A Pearl Beach Family Day Trip or Weekend Away

 Where To Stay At Pearl Beach

 Seana writes: We have stayed at the fantastic NRMA Ocean Beach Holiday Park at Umina, which is very close.

 Both places suit families very well for relaxing breaks.
-For longer stays, it might be better to rent a beach house in Pearl Beach itself, using Stayz or Airbnb.
+For longer stays, it might be better to rent a beach house in Pearl Beach itself.